 Marcus has held roles in various NHS trusts including a District General Hospital, a Specialist Trust, a Teaching Hospital and at Manchester University NHS Foundation Trust.

-Ed Prosser-Snelling, Group Digital Director
+Ed Prosser-Snelling - Group Digital Director

 Dr Ed Prosser-Snelling, Group Digital Director, is an Obstetrics and Gynaecology Consultant who continues to work as an endometriosis surgeon.
 He is focused on improving the quality and accessibility of patient care through direct clinical practice and advancing digital health initiatives.